Either ‘black or white’ lies in court by ICCJ Prentis

 (4) If there is a balance owed to the company then that must be paid to the liquidator as part of the assets“

-What the House of Lords and Supreme Court say about set off:
+What the House of Lords and Supreme Court say about set off

 Stein v Blake [1995] UKHL 11 is a final judgment by the House of Lords in relation to the effect of automatic set-off in bankruptcy / insolvency proceeding.
+Here’s paragraph 5 of the judgment (bold underline for emphasis):

 “Bankruptcy set-off therefore requires an account to be taken of liabilities which, at the time of bankruptcy, may be due but not yet payable or may be unascertained in amount or subject to contingency.
 Nevertheless the law says that the account shall be deemed to have been taken and the sums due from one party set off against the other as at the date of the bankruptcy“

-In Bresco Electrical v Lonsdale [2020) the Supreme Court ruled this at paragraphs 29 – 30:
+In Bresco Electrical v Lonsdale [2020) the Supreme Court ruled this at paragraphs 29 – 30.

 Paragraph 29: